USS Shark (1821)

+The USS Shark was a schooner in the United States Navy from 1821 until it sank crossing the Columbia Bar in 1846.

+Construction

-The first USS Shark was a schooner in the United States Navy.
-Built in the Washington Navy Yard to the designs of Henry Steers, Shark was launched on 17 May 1821.
-On 11 May 1821, Matthew C. Perry was ordered to take command of Shark, and the ship was ready to receive her crew on 2 June 1821.
+The Shark was built in the Washington Navy Yard to the designs of Henry Steers.
+It was designed for combating Caribbean piracy.
+The vessel had an "inclination to lower its bow and dive under when pressed by the wind under full sail."
+On 11 May 1821, Matthew C. Perry was ordered to take command of Shark.
+She was launched on 17 May and the ship was ready to receive her crew on 2 June 1821.